 Battle of the Indian Ocean: British ammunition ship Fort Stikine catches fire and in Bombay Harbor and explodes in a massive fireball.
-The blast wave destroys the docks, sinks four nearby ships and damages 11 others.
+The blast wave destroys the docks, sinks four nearby ships, and damages 11 others.
 It explodes again half an hour later.
-A total of 231 perish in the explosion, with another 476 injured, but the devastation is far worse: an estimated 1000 people simply vanish and 2000 are hospitalized.
+A total of 231 men are killed in the explosion, with another 476 men injured, but the devastation is far worse: an estimated 1000 people simply vanish and 2000 are hospitalized.
 The Fort Stikine was carrying 124 gold bars, of which all but one remain unrecovered.

 Battle of the Pacific: The US Marines garrison Palmyra Atoll (due south of the Hawaiian Islands) with the Marine Detachment, 1st Defense Battalion.
 Legally, this is the southernmost point in the United States because it is an incorporated territory.
 It operates under the jurisdiction of the US Department of the Navy and is the center of the Palmyra Island Naval Defensive Sea Area established by President Roosevelt on 14 February 1941.

 German/Egyptian Relations: Today, Farouk sends Hitler a personal note through his ambassador in Tehran.
 Farouk states that ''he was filled with admiration for the Fuhrer'' and was ''certain that the Germans are coming as liberators" and would "soon liberate Egypt from the British yoke."
 But Egypt was not the only goal, important as it was.
 The Grand Mufti also met with Hitler around this time and wished "the elimination of the Jewish national home in Palestine."